 Conference language: English

-The streams of the conference are divided based on the 3 main areas:
+The streams of the conference are divided based on the 6 focus areas:

 Abstract submission – instructions for authors